1. The Employee will:

-- meet with the employee and/or supervisor to explain the process and discuss the employee’s request;
+- meet with the employee and/or supervisor to explain the process, discuss the employee’s request, and review essential functions of the job;

 - provide the employee with a release of information form for medical documentation, if needed;